Best things to do in Kenai Fjords National Park

 - Binoculars (the day boat provides ones you can use, but you may want them for hikes and looking at the water for whales as well)

 - Phone Accessories for photography Kenai Fjords is a remote location and finding places to charge your phone is a challenge if you’re out all day.
-I highly recommend bringing a back up power source like this one, which has three full chargers for my iphone
+I highly recommend bringing a back up battery.

 - Bear Spray – buy this in Alaska, you can’t fly with it!
 You only need this if you’re going to be hiking.
 You don’t need it for the day boat or for checking out Exit Glacier.